gshotwell/vitamin_d_covid/README.md

 - [An analysis](https://su.figshare.com/articles/Socio-demographic_risk_factors_of_COVID-19_deaths_in_Sweden_A_nationwide_register_study/12420347)(Drefahl et al, July 2020) found that immigrants to Sweden from low and middle income countries were 1.5-2.5 times more likely to die from Covid.
 - [An analysis of census](https://www.nber.org/papers/w27407#fromrss)(McLaren, June 2020) data found that for all minorities, the minority's population share is strongly correlated with total COVID-19 deaths.
 - Middle eastern and African immigrants to Sweden were at a [much higher risk](https://su.figshare.com/articles/preprint/Disparities_in_covid-19_deaths_by_country_of_birth_in_Stockholm_Sweden_A_total_population_based_cohort_study/12852854/1) of covid-19 mortality than the Swedish-born population.
 (Rostilla et al, August 2020)

-# MIS-C, PIMS-TS, Kawasaki Disease
-- Kawasaki disease was weakly associated with vitamin D supplementation [at birth](https://bmcpediatr.biomedcentral.com/articles/10.1186/s12887-019-1438-2) (Meyer et al, February 2019) and KD patients had [lower levels](https://pubmed.ncbi.nlm.nih.gov/25994612/) (Stagi, July 2016) of vitamin D. There is [an association](https://academic.oup.com/jid/article/191/4/499/937208) (Esper, February 2005) with Covid-19 and a syndrome similar to Kawasaki disease in children.
-- BAME children at at a [higher risk for PIMS-TS](https://www.bmj.com/content/369/bmj.m1548/rr-25) (Brown, April 2020) in Paris and London.
-- Black and Latino children [were overrepresented](https://www.nejm.org/doi/full/10.1056/NEJMoa2021680?query=featured_home) (Feldstein, July 2020) in American MIS-C cases.

 # Potential Mechanisms
 - This is the [best overview](https://www.sciencedirect.com/science/article/pii/S0960076020302442?via%3Dihub) (Quesada-Gomez et al, 2020) of potential vitamin D mechanisms with respect to Covid-19.